Phosphorus Compliance – Badger Mill Creek

 Various experts and individuals assisted on Project PLUS, including District staff, WDNR, U.S. Geological Survey scientists and technical staff and engineering/environmental experts.
 In addition, the District continues to have conversations with community partners and stakeholder groups.
 As a result, the District presented a solution that aligns with the collective team’s scientific feedback, data, project goals and shared community interests for achieving phosphorus compliance in Badger Mill Creek.

-How is Project PLUS different than Yahara WINS?
+How was Project PLUS different than Yahara WINS?

 The Yahara Watershed Improvement Network, known as Yahara WINS, is a groundbreaking initiative to achieve clean water goals, reduce phosphorus loads and meet more stringent water quality standards in the Rock River Basin.
 With Yahara WINS, a reduction from all watershed sources (agricultural and urban stormwater runoff) is required to address impairments caused by phosphorus and total suspended solids.
 Compared to Badger Mill Creek, the initiative has many different factors contributing to its design.